The Power of Praise in Deliverance from Affliction

-Facebook Post, 26 July 2019
+Revised Facebook Post, 26 July 2019

-In plain sight, we find Ps.
-107, which, looking forward to Jesus' cross and Pentecost, said it all.
-Completely uncomplicated, thanksgiving and praise, (in combination with Scriptural, New Covenant obedience to Jesus,) cure a myriad of maladies.
+Concerning deliverance from everything that can oppress us on this side of the grave, we find Psalm 107 in plain sight, which, looking forward to Jesus' cross and the outpouring of the indwelling Holy Spirit at Pentecost, said it all.
+Completely uncomplicated thanksgiving and praise, (in combination with Scriptural, New Covenant obedience to Jesus,) cure a myriad of maladies.
 It is easy to praise God when all is well.
-But actually, praise is sacrifice unto Him.
-Sacrifice calls for offering even that which is dear and difficult, (Lu.
+But praise is actually personal sacrifice to Him.
+Sacrifice calls for offering to Jesus even that which is dear and difficult, (Lu.
 14:27.)
 So, it is especially acceptable to God to praise Him in affliction.
-Ps.
-107 teaches we must praise Him when in trouble, uncertainty, distress, danger, and everything else.
-[Forget the prosperity lie that believers must be happy, healthy and superrich all the time!
-Biblical reality is as follows.]
+(Not for the affliction, but because He is in control of all hardship.)
+Psalm 107 teaches that we must praise Him when in trouble, uncertainty, distress, danger, and everything else that can befall us.

-There is great spiritual power in prayer and praise.
-We do not have to feel like praying and praising God.
-As everything else, it is a decision to live a lifestyle of prayer, thanksgiving, and praise.
-We cannot praise Him for trouble but despite trouble, for God Alone delivers from it all!
-As a result, when Paul and the other apostles were incarcerated, tortured, etcetera, they did not call for ‘supermen deliverers,’ but obeyed Scripture to start praising God.
-(And I am not underestimating the true gifts and callings of the Holy Spirit in the body of Christ.)
-The result was that God mightily delivered them even from that physical affliction, (Acts 16:25-34.)
-“And at midnight Paul and Silas prayed, and sang praises unto God: and the prisoners heard them.
-And suddenly there was a great earthquake, so that the foundations of the prison were shaken: and immediately all the doors were opened, and every one's bands were loosed."
+There is great spiritual power in willing, honest prayer and praise.
+We do not have to feel like praying or praising God.
+As everything else, it is a decision to live a lifestyle of prayer, thanksgiving, and praise, and then ‘feelings’ will follow.
+We praise Jesus despite the trouble, for in His time, God delivers us from it all!
+As a result, when Paul and the other apostles were incarcerated, tortured, etcetera, they did not call for ‘supermen deliverers’ but obeyed Scripture to start praising God.
+(And I am not underestimating the powerful, true gifts and callings of the Holy Spirit in the body of Christ.)
+The result was that God mightily delivered them even from physical death.
+Acts 16:25-34, “At midnight Paul and Silas prayed and sang praises unto God: and the prisoners heard them.
+And suddenly there was a great earthquake, so that the foundations of the prison were shaken, and immediately all the doors were opened, and everyone's bands were loosed."

-Ps.
-107 proclaimed the New Covenant work of Jesus by stating, when the Israelites, (our examples of how God deals with all his children through the ages on a Moral level, 1 Cor.
-10:11 Kjv.,) were “hungry and thirsty, and their soul fainted in them, they cried to the Lord and He delivered them out of their distress and He led them forth by the right way.
+Psalm 107 prophetically proclaimed this New Covenant work of Jesus by stating, “When the Israelites, [our Old Testament examples of how God deals with all his children through the ages on a Moral level, 1 Corinthians 10:11 KJV,] were hungry and thirsty, and their souls fainted in them, they cried to the Lord and He delivered them out of their distress and He led them forth by the right way.
 Oh, that men would give thanks to the Lord for His goodness and for His wonderful works to the children of men!
-[And through the ages, when believers were] in darkness and the shadow of death… and there was none to help, they cried out to the Lord and He broke their chains in pieces.
-Oh, that men would give thanks [praise] to the Lord...
+[And through the ages, when believers were] in darkness and the shadow of death… they cried out to the Lord and He broke their chains in pieces.
+Oh, that men would give thanks [and praise] to the Lord...
 And when they drew near to the gates of death, [they cried to the Lord and praised Him IN their affliction,] and He sent them His WORD and healed them… [In all afflictions,] let them sacrifice the sacrifices of thanksgiving and declare His works with rejoicing… When souls melt because of trouble… and are at wits end… He calms the storm and guides them to His safe haven… Whoever is wise will observe these things.
 And they will understand the loving kindness of the Lord.”

-First, we were fully delivered from the enemy and his kingdom of darkness at the moment we sincerely accepted Jesus and was thus born again INTO His Kingdom of light, (1 Pt.
-2:9-10; Col. 1:13-14.)
+First, we were fully delivered from the enemy and his kingdom of darkness at the moment we sincerely accepted Jesus and was born again INTO His Kingdom of light, (1 Pt.
+2:9-10; Col. 1:13-14; Eph.
+1:7; 12-14.)
 Second, we must constantly “transform” or renew our minds or thoughts and beliefs by studying and obeying the Real Truth of Scripture, (Rom.
-12:1-2.)
-The Truth of Scripture is Jesus Christ Himself.
-Anyone who teaches false doctrines, robs us of Jesus The Truth, our salvation, redemption and blessing in Him.
+12:1-3.)
+The Truth of Scripture is God’s Word or Jesus Christ Himself.
+Anyone who teaches false doctrines, robs us of Jesus, The Truth, and our redemption, salvation, and blessing in Him.